docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 #### Description

-True if a Text layer has superscript enabled; otherwise false.
+`true` if a Text layer has superscript enabled; otherwise `false`.
 To set this value, use [TextDocument.fontBaselineOption](#textdocumentfontbaselineoption) added in After Effects 24.0.

 !> **Warning:** This value only reflects the first character in the Text layer.